kgsantosh770/kluster-bookstore/README.md

 3. **Books Page:**
    - Lists all available books.
-   - Includes filters to sort books by genre or author.
+   - Includes filters to sort books by genre, relevance and newest.

 4. **Authors Page:**
    - Lists all authors associated with the bookstore.